caseypaquola/BigBrainWarp/docs/pages/descriptor.rst

 	* fs_LR: surface data on fs_LR 32k

-Preprocessed data can be found across various spaces:
+Preprocessed data can be found across various spaces.
+We indicate in brackets which surface-based approach was used to transform the data, where relevant.

 .. list-table::
    :widths: 50 50 50